apple/swift-migration-guide/Guide.docc/MigrationGuide.md

 makes asynchronous and parallel code easier to write and understand.
 With the Swift 6 language mode, the compiler can now guarantee that concurrent programs are free of data races.
-With this mode enabled, compiler safety checks that were previously optional become required.
+When enabled, compiler safety checks that were previously optional become required.

 Adopting the Swift 6 language mode is entirely under your control